scharris/sqljson-query/docs/README.md

   Note: Maven and Java are used here to fetch database metadata, but the Java/Maven dependency can be easily avoided.
   See
-  [Generating Database Metadata without Maven and Java](tutorial.md#generating-database-metadata-without-maven-and-java) in the tutorial, if you want to generate database metadata without using Maven and Java.
+  [Generating Database Metadata without Maven and Java](tutorial.md#generating-database-metadata-without-maven-and-java) in the tutorial, if you want to generate database metadata without those dependencies.

 ### Define application query specifications